GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/selfhost/standalone.md

       the playit.gg service to create a tunnel for you to route the traffic through.
 See our [playit.gg guide](/geyser/playit-gg).
       Ngrok will not work since it is TCP-only. <br>

-6. Verify whether connections from other networks are possible by running `geyser connectiontest <ip>:<port>` in the console.
+6. Verify whether connections from other networks are possible by running `geyser connectiontest <ip> <port>` in the console.

 # Running Geyser-Standalone on Android/iOS